-Domestic violence is being increasingly recognised as an international human rights issue.
-Domestic violence is a problem that disproportionately affects women and children.
-It 'is a manifestation of the historically unequal power relations between women and men, which have led to domination over and discrimination against women'.9 Violence also perpetuates the structure of power relations in a society.
+Domestic violence as an infringement of international human rights law domination over and discrimination against women'.9 Violence also perpetuates the structure of power relations in a society.
 Consequently, violence is a means by which women are deprived of their fundamental human rights to life, health, freedom from torture and inhumane treatment.
 The failure of authorities to provide adequate protection and redress in cases of domestic violence is an infringement of the right to equal treatment before the law and the general principle of non-discrimination in the enjoyment of fundamental rights.